TriplePanicLabs/grindurus-protocol/README.md

 The function calculates the required payment amount using the `calcPayment` function, based on the `ratePerGrind` of `paymentToken` for the specified payment token. 📊

 2. **Payment Processing** 💳
   The payment is processed using the internal `_pay` function, which transfers the required amount to the `fundsReceiver`. 🏦

 3. **Minting the Intent** 🎴
   - If the user does not already own an intent, a new NFT is minted, and the intent is initialized with the specified number of grinds. 🆕
   - If the user already owns an intent, the existing intent is updated with the new grinds. 🔄

+4. **Minting grAI token** 🪙
+  When minting an intent, the protocol automatically mints `grAI` tokens in an amount equal to the number of grinds purchased.
+For example, if a user buys 10 grinds, they will receive 10 `grAI` tokens.
+These tokens are minted directly to the user's wallet as part of the minting process. 🪙

 # GRAI 🪙